stonybrook-lin539-f19/main/README.md

 Assigned Units per Week
 --------------------------

-- will be announced each week
+- will be announced each week per email

 Link List